Bugs Bunny's Birthday Ball

 Bugs Bunny's Birthday Ball is a 1990 pinball game designed by John Trudeau and Python Anghelo and released by Midway (under the Bally name).
 It is based on Warner Bros.'
 Looney Tunes and Merrie Melodies series of cartoons.
-This is the first of only two licensed pinball tables ever to feature the Looney Tunes characters (the second being Sega's Space Jam).
+This is the first of only three licensed pinball tables ever to feature the Looney Tunes characters (the second being Sega's Space Jam and the third being Spooky Pinball's Looney Tunes).

 Gameplay

 The game is a celebration of Bugs Bunny's 50th anniversary, accompanied by his various co-stars and lots of cake.
 One to four players can play.
 The player must use the "Skill Shot" to help Wile E. Coyote chase the Road Runner, break some eggs in the reversed "Chicken Coop" playfield, then ride "Tweety's Slide" to the main playfield and score 1 million points, hit Daffy Duck for a "Big Score" of 500,000 points and light "Speedy Gonzales' Keek-Out" for 1 million points, then shoot the curving, swerving center ramp so the Tasmanian Devil and the Tasmanian She-Devil will take the player on a challenging "Tazmanian Shopping Spree" up the ramp, which will score up to 500,000 points or an extra ball.
 If the player helps Bugs blow out all the candles on his cake, Honey Bunny will reward him with a 50 million bonus, with the player getting their opponents' best score for a Surprise Package.